yolisses0/rect-observer/README.md

 const rectObserver = new RectObserver(callback, target, root);

-// If required disconnect the observer
+// If needed, disconnect the observer
 // rectObserver.disconnect();
 ```

+## Known Limitations

+- It may not work well if the target causes the root to become scrollable.
+In such cases, consider making the root non-scrollable and wrapping it in a scrollable container.
+- The callback may be triggered more times than the target's rectangle actually changes.

 ## Contributing

-If you want to contribute to the library, feel free to contact me via email: yolisses0 at gmail dot com.
+To contribute to the library, please contact me via email: yolisses 0 at gmail dot com.